 –from Ballad of Mine Own Country, by Andrew Lang.

 Often referred to as Scotland’s tea tree, bog myrtle, as the name suggests, is a small shrub that grows in the acidic soil of peat bogs around Scotland.
 Its resinous foliage has been used in Scotland as an insect repellant, particularly against the dreaded midge, for centuries.
-Its leaves were used in linen presses to repel moths and in beds to repel fleas.
-Essential oil extracted from the shrub has antibacterial properties and can be used to treat acne and other skin conditions, and a tea made from the leaves is used to expel worms, as a fever remedy, and as a cure for ulcers.
+Its leaves were used in linen presses to repel moths, and in beds to repel fleas.
+The essential oil extracted from the shrub has antibacterial properties and can be used to treat acne and other skin conditions, and a tea made from the leaves is used to expel worms, as a fever remedy, and as a cure for ulcers.
 The Vikings used the tea to treat depression.

 Bog myrtle was believed to keep away mischievous fairies, and sprigs or wreaths of it were hung over the beds of children that were suspected to have been bewitched by the fairy folk.
 It was once used as an ingredient in gruit, a herb mixture used for bittering and flavouring beer.
 Gruit was eventually replaced by hops because bog myrtle was found to increase hangovers and cause severe headaches.
 It’s been suggested that the Norse berserkers would drink copious amounts of gruit beer the night before going in to battle, and their unusually aggressive and frenzied behaviour was a side effect of these headaches.
-In Denmark and Sweden, bog myrtle leaves are still used to flavour home made schnapps.
+In Denmark and Sweden, bog myrtle leaves are still used to flavour schnapps.

 The bells of the plant are thought to call the fairies when disturbed, and to walk through a carpet of bluebells is considered very foolish since fairies are known to weave their spells amongst the flowers.
 However, if you can escape the fairies and turn one of the flowers inside out without tearing it, you will win the one you love.

-The sticky sap of the bluebell was once used to attach feathers to arrows, known as fletching, and as a glue for book binding.
+The sticky sap of the bluebell was once used to attach feathers to arrows, known as fletching, and as a glue for bookbinding.
 In Elizabethan times, the bulbs were crushed to provide a stiffening agent for ruffs and collars.
 A bluebell laid on a pillow is thought to prevent nightmares, and a person who wears a bluebell will be compelled to speak only the truth.

 Despite its viciousness, nettle has many practical uses.
-The iron rich leaves can be eaten like spinach (soaking nettles in water removes the stinging chemicals from the plant, allowing them to be handled and eaten without injury), or dried and used to make tea.
+The iron-rich leaves can be eaten like spinach (soaking nettles in water removes the stinging chemicals from the plant, allowing them to be handled and eaten without injury), or dried and used to make tea.
 The medicinal uses of the plant are extensive, ranging from the treatment of kidney disorders to aiding blood coagulation to controlling dandruff.
 Urtication, the process of deliberately applying nettle stings to the skin to provoke inflammation, is an old folk remedy for rheumatism or arthritis, providing temporary relief from the pain of either.

 Nettle fibres can be woven to make a strong and hard wearing fabric similar to linen, and the roots and leaves yield yellow and green dyes, respectively.